 Name, Address, Age and Position(s) with Company (1) Length of Time Served Principal Occupation(s) During Past Five Years Gerald F. Stahlecker Age: 49 President Since 2013 Mr. Stahlecker has served as the Company's president since April 2013 and before that as executive vice president since March 2010.
 He has served as executive vice president of FB Advisor and Franklin Square Holdings since January 2010.
-Mr. Stahlecker also serves as the executive vice president of FS Energy and Power Fund, FS Investment Advisor, LLC, FS Investment Corporation II , FSIC II Advisor, LLC, FS Investment Corporation II , FSIC TI Advisor, LLC, FS Investment Corporation III, FSIC TII Advisor, LLC, FS Global Credit Opportunities Fund-A, FS Global Credit Opportunities Fund-D, FS Global Advisor, LLC, FS Energy and Power Fund II, FSEP II Advisor, LLC, and has presided in such roles since September 2010, September 2010, July 2011, November 2011, June 2013, October 2013, January 2013, January 2013, January 2013, January 2013, February 2014, and February 2014, respectively.
-Mr. Stahlecker was an independent director and served as a member of the audit committee and as chairman of the valuation committee from the Company's affiliates, FB Advisor and Franklin Square Holdings.
+Mr. Stahlecker also serves as the executive vice president of FS Energy and Power Fund, FS Investment Advisor, LLC, FS Investment Corporation II, FSIC II Advisor, LLC, FS Investment Corporation III, FSIC III Advisor, LLC, FS Investment Corporation III, FSIC III Advisor, LLC, FS Global Credit Opportunities Fund-A, FS Global Credit Opportunities Fund-D, FS Global Advisor, LLC, FS Energy and Power Fund II, FSEP II Advisor, LLC, and has presided in such roles since September 2010, September 2010, July 2011, November 2011, June 2013, October 2013, January 2013, January 2013, January 2013, January 2013, February 2014, and February 2014, respectively.
+Mr. Stahlecker was an independent director and served as a member of the audit committee and as chairman of the valuation committee from the Company's inception in December 2007 to December 2009 when he resigned as a director in order to join the Company's affiliates, FB Advisor and Franklin Square Holdings.
 Mr. Stahlecker is a former founding partner of Radcliffe Capital Management, L.P. ("Radcliffe"), a SEC-registered investment advisory firm which manages the Radcliffe Funds, a family of Cayman Islands-based, master-feeder structured hedge funds, as well as separately managed accounts for an institutional investor base.
-Radcliffe pursues convertible arbitrage, high-yield debt, special situations and event-driven investment committee.
-Prior to cofounding Radcliffe and its affiliated entities, from May 1998 through October 2002, Mr. Stahlecker served as an officer and director of Rose Glen Capital Management, L.P. ("Rose Glen"), a predecessor to Radcliffe.
-Rose Glen managed hedge funds focusing on directly-negotiated, structured debt and equity investments in public companies.
-Mr. Stahlecker has extensive experience in structuring and negotiating investments in public companies.
-Mr. Stahlecker has extensive experience in structuring and nego From 1992 to 1998, Mr. Stahlecker was an attorney at Klehr Harrison, where he practiced corporate and securities law.
+Radcliffe pursues convertible arbitrage, high-yield debt, special situations and event-driven investment strategies.
+From its founding in October 2002 until selling his interest in Radcliffe in July 2009, Mr. Stahlecker served as managing director and chief operating officer of Radcliffe and was the cochair of its investment committee.
+Prior to cofounding Radcliffe and its affiliated entities, from May 1998 through October 2002, Mr. Stahlecker served as an officer and director of Rose Glen Capital Management, L.P. ("Ros From 1992 to 1998, Mr. Stahlecker was an attorney at Klehr Harrison, where he practiced corporate and securities law.
 While at Klehr Harrison, Mr. Stahlecker represented hedge funds, venture capital funds and other institutional investors pursuing structured equity and debt investments in public and private companies.
 Prior to attending law school, from 1987 to 1989, Mr. Stahlecker worked as a senior analyst at Furash & Company, a consulting boutique in Washington, D.C., where he advised banks and other financial institutions regarding mergers and acquisitions, restructurings, asset/liability management and strategic planning.
 Mr. Stahlecker received his B.S. in Industrial Management, with concentrations in Finance and Strategic Planning, from Carnegie Mellon University and his J.D. from Villanova University Law School, where he was an editor of the Villanova University Environmental Law Journal.
+Mr. Stahlecker is a member of the Greater Philadelphia Chamber of Commerce.
 Mr. Stahlecker previously served on the board of directors of the Investment Program Association, an industry trade group, and on the board of trustees of The Philadelphia School where he served as a member of its advancement, finance and investment committees.